↓

 Fosse Electric Sitar

 Here is an introduction to the Fosse Electric Sitar.
 This instrument replicates the sound of the classic indian sitar.
-It is a new solid body electric instrument made out of carbon fiber by Gregg Fosse.
+It is a new solid body electric instrument made out of carbon fibre by Gregg Fosse.

 More info on www.fossesitar.com (soon ??).